 Businesses that are always in demand

-It is certain that technology will continue to exist and advance at a rapid pace.
+Technology will certainly continue to exist and advance at a rapid pace.
 As a result, there will always be individuals who require assistance with utilizing it, setting it up, resolving technical issues, and repairing malfunctions.

 Also read: 9 Work From Home Jobs for Parents in the USA